 The weekend after Thanksgiving we begin to get into the holiday swing of things.
 I like to hang wreaths and lights and go to one of the local tree farms and select our Christmas tree.
 There’s nothing quite like the real deal–-a pine-smelling, sap-sticky, beautiful-in-its-imperfections Christmas tree.

 A lot of the farms offer more of an experience for you tree cutting excursion with opportunities for sliegh/hay rides and hot cocoa around the fire.
 You may be allowed to cut your own, but some farms want you to just pick the tree and the will cut it for you for safety reasons.
 So pack an old blanket for the car roof (think sap on your paint job), and head to one-of-the-many local tree farms north of Boston, where you can choose a freshly pre-cut tree, or go for the truly authentic experience of walking through the forest, selecting and sawing your very own Christmas tree.

 Below find a great list of locations, plus some tips for fool-proofing your trip:

-- It’s imperative that you call prior to travel–check the farm of your destination tree availability and for local weather conditions if necessary.
+- It’s imperative that you call prior to travel–check the farm of your destination tree cutting hours, tree availability and for local weather conditions if necessary.

 - Some farms limit the amount of trees they sell in a season, and shut down without any web site updates, so don’t travel to the farm if you can't reach them by telephone.